vain/katriawm/doc/DOCUMENTATION.md

 -   Index 0 is the number of monitors recognized by katriawm.
 Let’s call this `N`.
 -   Index 1 indicates the currently selected monitor.
-It's an integer `m` where `0 <= m < N`.
+It’s an integer `m` where `0 <= m < N`.
 -   Index 2 is a bitmask.
 If the `n`-th bit is set, then the `n`-th save slot is occupied.